-Narrowed blood vessels can be extremely dangerous and lead to a host of medical emergencies, so it’s important to have a carotid ultrasound completed if you’re at risk of cardiovascular disease.
-This procedure can also help to locate blood clots, detect artery abnormalities, and evaluate the success of certain surgeries.
-Once a carotid ultrasound has been completed, your cardiologist will use the data to develop a treatment plan.
+Narrowed blood vessels can be extremely dangerous and can lead to a variety of medical emergencies, so if you’re at risk for cardiovascular disease, it’s important to have a carotid ultrasound.
+This procedure can also be used to locate blood clots, detect artery abnormalities, and evaluate the success of certain surgeries.